chrisli41/project-technical-communication-skills-assessment-pdeleon/reactive-programming.md

 console.log(a); // displays 15
 ```

 Reactive programming is the opposite.
 So what is reactive programming?
-Reactive programming (RP) is a style of programming based on code that automatically reacts to the changes.
-For example, in Reactive programming, the value of `a` would be automatically updated based on the new values.
+Reactive programming (RP) is a style of programming based on code that automatically reacts to changes.
+For example, in Reactive programming, the value of `a` would automatically be updated based on the new values.

 ```
 var b = 10;